xor-gate

 XOR in Binary Addition

-One of XOR's most important applications is in adders.
-Look at the half adder truth table and notice: the Sum output matches XOR exactly!
+One of XOR’s most important applications is in adders.
+The half adder truth table reveals that the Sum output matches XOR exactly:

 ABA + B (Sum)A XOR BMatch?

-XOR is exactly the same as addition modulo 2 (ignoring the carry).
-This makes it perfect for the sum bit in adders.
-Combined with AND for the carry, you get a complete half adder!
+XOR is exactly addition modulo 2 (ignoring the carry).
+Combined with AND for the carry, you get a complete half adder.

 Half Adder using XOR for sum